Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 In a role befitting its structure, the control tower now acts as a futuristic beacon, welcoming visitors from all over the world.

 2. Jewel Changi Airport HSBC Rain Vortex

 Opened in April 2019 amid much fanfare, the toroidal Jewel Changi Airport is essentially a conservatory at the heart of the Changi Airport complex.
 One that’s home to a verdant indoor forest valley and a man-made waterfall.

-An architectural wonder that’s absolutely spectacular to behold, especially at night, the abundant greenery is a celebration of the country’s decades-long reputation as a “garden city.”
+An architectural wonder that’s absolutely spectacular to behold, especially at night and during light shows, the abundant greenery is a celebration of the country’s decades-long reputation as a “garden city.”
 Simply put, no matter where you head to in Singapore, you wouldn’t be far from a garden or a park, or a leafy stretch of tropical green.

 Like the lush indoor forest valley, the Lion City is itself a metropolis built as a picturesque garden.